-A California appeals court is questioning whether it has the jurisdiction to decide whether Charles Manson follower Leslie Van Houten should be freed from prison or whether it becomes moot after the governor weighs in.
+A California appeals court is questioning whether it has jurisdiction to decide on parole for Charles Manson follower Leslie Van Houten or whether the issue becomes moot after the governor weighs in.

-A three-judge panel with the 2nd District Court of Appeal in Los Angeles heard arguments Wednesday on whether Van Houten deserves parole.
-They’re deciding whether to uphold a lower court’s ruling denying her parole.
+A three-judge panel with the 2nd District Court of Appeal in Los Angeles heard arguments Wednesday.
+They’re deciding whether to uphold a lower court’s ruling that denied her parole.

-It comes after a parole board recommended Van Houten’s release in January.
-The decision is undergoing a five-month review process before heading to Gov. Gavin Newsom.
+Separately, a parole board recommended Van Houten’s release in January.
+That decision is undergoing a five-month review process before heading to Gov. Gavin Newsom.

-The judges gave attorneys on both sides five days to explain how a decision by Newsom would affect the case.
+The appeals court judges gave attorneys five days to explain how a decision by Newsom would affect the case before them.
 If Newsom denies Van Houten parole, the judges want to know whether they still would have jurisdiction to rule.

 Charles Manson follower Leslie Van Houten is getting another chance at getting out of prison.